DavidOP1/Assignment4OS/README.md

 To run the client : ./client

-TO run the test : ./Test
+To run the test : ./Test

+After running the test, if all test have passed , a "Test has been done successfully" message will appear in the terminal.

 Example of the runnning program: